 Portrait Café sits on the ground floor of the gallery.
 It has been designed by famous architects Dixon Jones and it offers a modern and bright space I which to enjoy light meals.
 The focus on the food in the café is on British ingredients.

 Afternoon tea is a popular option at the National Portrait Gallery.
 However the restaurant also serves breakfast, lunch, dinner and a bar menu.
-It is worth checking their official website) see below for set meal options that are available.
 They also offer meal options for occasions such as Valentines.

 Monday - Sunday: 11:45 - 15:00